Geen-19/PDF-CoViewer/README.md

     - User Connection: Triggers when a user connects, assigns a unique ID, and sends the current page and raised hands.
     - Page Change: Admin users can emit a changePage event with the new page number.
     - Hand Raise Toggle: Viewer users can toggle their raised hand status with the toggleHandRaise event.

 ## License

+### Additional Notes:

+- Update the `README.md` file with any specific details, like repository URLs.
+- Ensure proper setup and testing of the application on live servers before providing a live demo link.